-So it’s finally warming up here in the UK, and that means its time to fuel my body with nutritious salads and smoothies. (okay, maybe there’s room for a few brownies too!)
+Summer is finally here!
+And that means its time to fuel my body with nutritious salads and smoothies (okay, maybe there’s room for a few brownies too!).
 One salad I’m loving at the moment is this vegan tofu ‘halloumi’ salad.

 What is halloumi?

 Halloumi is a dense and salty cheese often used in Middle Eastern cuisine.
-It is cooked in a frying pan, where it takes on a beautiful golden hue and rich flavour.
-It is cheese like no other cheese, and it was my weakness during my vegetarian days.
+It is cooked in a frying pan, where it takes on a beautiful golden hue and rich salty flavour.
+Halloumi has a chewy, almost rubbery texture and tastes wonderful in salads, wraps and buddha bowls!

-Naturally, I had to veganize it, and I’m so excited to share this recipe with you!
+Naturally, I had to make a vegan version of halloumi, and I’m so excited to share this recipe with you!

 How to make vegan tofu halloumi: